 3. Get some photos from Sydney Tower Eye

 For 360 degree views of Sydney and its surrounds, a trip to Sydney's Tower Eye is a must!
-Tickets are really cheap and they also offer a Skywalk experience for those seeking a little adrenaline rush.
+Tickets are really cheap (around $19) and they also offer a Skywalk experience for those seeking a little adrenaline rush for a bit extra.
 We suggest heading up there just before sunset to see Sydney at both day and night.

 4. Explore Manly Beach's hidden beaches

 Upon arriving into Manly Beach you will fall in love with the chilled out surfy vibe.
 It's hard to believe that within just a short ferry ride you are transported from the bustling city streets to the beach side town of Manly.
 If you are arriving on the weekend, be sure to check out the markets in the centre of town.
 When you arrive, walk down the main street to the eastern side of Manly.
 Here you will find the Main Beach.
 Follow the walking track south and you will stumble upon Shelly Beach - a local's secret!

 TOP TIP: Pop into Dive Centre Manly (10 Belgrave St) and hire some snorkels for $25.
 Shelly Beach is actually a pretty epic snorkel spot!

 5. Take the Bondi to Coogee Coastal Walk